 Cecilia Bullo, Yvonne Condon, Richard Forrest, Michelle Hall, Vera Klute, Ruth Le Gear, Jane McCormack, David Parnell, Aisling Reina, Katherine Sankey, Suzanne Walsh.

-Project Art Centre is thrilled to present ‘Distinct’, an exhibition curated by AlanJames Burns that explores the climate crisis through the perspective of disability.
-Platforming eleven artists whose practices represent the diverse, intersectional voices of the disability arts community, the exhibition navigates how lived experiences of disability can help inform more sustainable ways of living.
+‘Distinct’ was presented by Project Art Centre.
+An exhibition curated by AlanJames Burns that explores the climate crisis through the perspective of disability.
+Platforming eleven artists whose practices represent the diverse, intersectional voices of the disability arts community, the exhibition navigated how lived experiences of disability can help inform more sustainable ways of living.

 7 March 2024, 6.00pm – 8.00pm

-Showing new and reformulated works by Cecilia Bullo, Yvonne Condon, Richard Forrest, Michelle Hall, Vera Klute, Ruth Le Gear, Jane McCormack, David Parnell, Aisling Reina, Katherine Sankey and Suzanne Walsh, ‘Distinct’ exhibition coincides with the launch of Disrupt Disability Arts Festival, Ireland’s new annual disability-led and disability-focused arts festival.
+‘Distinct’ showcased new and reformulated works by Cecilia Bullo, Yvonne Condon, Richard Forrest, Michelle Hall, Vera Klute, Ruth Le Gear, Jane McCormack, David Parnell, Aisling Reina, Katherine Sankey and Suzanne Walsh.
+The exhibition coincided with the launch of the inaugural Disrupt Disability Arts Festival.

 “People with lived experience of disability are routinely and systematically excluded from climate action projects, policies and discussions.
 However, people with lived experience of disability have expert skill sets which can be harnessed as catalysts for inclusive climate action, including resilience, resourcefulness, community care and the ability to navigate barriers and obstacles.
 This knowledge can be used to collectively address the precarious environmental position we all find ourselves in.”